abayomi185/rl-msc-project/README.md

 mip_policy6 - Back to basic reward from JetBot

 mip_policy7 - Slight tweak to reward, included robot arm position in observation and using only red channel of image.
+Also continues learning from PPO2 to PPO3 @790000

+mip_policy8 - CNNPolicy with tweaks to reward to introduce more penalties